The Misfits (1961 film): Legacy

 The documentary The Legend of Marilyn Monroe (1966) includes footage shot while The Misfits was being made.
 Miller's autobiography Timebends (1987) described the making of the film.
 The 2001 PBS documentary Making The Misfits did the same.
 Primary sources such as The Making of the Misfits by James Goode, Conversations with Marilyn by W.J.
 Weatherby, and Miller's account, particularly his assertion that The Misfits script was a "valentine" for Monroe, inspired the docu-drama play Misfits by Alex Finlayson, which was commissioned by director Greg Hersov.
-Misfits premiered at the Royal Exchange Theatre, Manchester, UK in 1996, directed by Hersov and starring Lisa Eichhorn as Marilyn Monroe.

-Arthur Miller's last play Finishing the Picture (2004), although fiction, was based on the events involved in the making of The Misfits.
+Misfits premiered at the Royal Exchange Theatre in Manchester, England, in 1996, directed by Hersov and starring Lisa Eichhorn as Marilyn Monroe.
+Miller's last play Finishing the Picture (2004), although fiction, was based on the events involved in the making of The Misfits.

 In August 2018, an unreleased nude scene where Monroe's character exposes herself while dressing after being woken up, and which was thought to have been lost, was discovered.

+The film has also been referenced in contemporary artistic discourse, including by artist and writer Amadour, who connects its production in Nevada to broader histories of mid-century entertainment and landscape, including through The Mapes Suite, a project developed in relation to the Mapes Hotel and presented at the Nevada State Museum, Carson City.